IRWG/Rackham Community of Scholars

 - This will be reviewed by an interdisciplinary committee.

-- Two (2) letters of recommendation from professors addressing your overall educational and career plans.
+- One (1) letter of recommendation from a professor addressing your overall educational and career plans.

 - Curriculum Vitae